patlollasatvika/Email-Spam-Detection/README.md

 # Email-Spam-Detection
-•	This is a Machine Learning based project focusing on spam and ham mails classification.
+•	This is a Machine Learning based project focusing on spam and ham mail classification.

-• A classifier has been developed using logistic regression to classify spam and ham mails.
+• A logistic regression classifier has been developed to classify spam and ham mail.